Power surges: what you need to know

 What is a power surge?

-As its name suggests, a power surge is a surge or increase of power.
-The brief jolts of electrical voltage range from minor to severe and can leave their mark.
-Major surges can damage or fry your computer or TV while minor surges may cause no apparent damage but can take their toll on devices over time.
+As its name suggests, a power surge simply means a surge or increase of power.
+The brief spike in electrical voltage range from minor to severe and can leave its mark.
+Major surges can damage your computer or TV while minor surges may cause no apparent damage but can take their toll on devices over time.

 Other causes can be found at home.
 Devices that require a lot of power to switch compressors or turn motors on or off – air conditioners, refrigerators and space heaters, for example – call for sudden, brief draws on power.
 These power demands upset the steady flow of volts in the electrical system.
 While the surges caused by these items are far less intense than a lightning strike, they can still cause damage.